Aviah/one-click-django-docs/deployment.md

 *Note: To load a backup, you will have to ssh to the server and use `manage.py loaddata`.
 See the django docs.
 Loading data will revert all data to the date and time of the backup, so be careful (and load it in maintenance mode, and only after backing up the current database properly)*

-*Note: To backup with `mysqldumpz see [What's Next](what_next.md).
+*Note: To backup with `mysqldump` see [What's Next](what_next.md).
 The mysqldump utility runs SQL, and unlike `manage.py`, obviously, regardless of the django code.
 So it will backup any data in the database, even when manage.py fails (migrations issues, missing models etc).
 See the django docs about dumpdata and loaddata*